 You have good gear—why shouldn’t your doggo?
 Whether you’re in the market for a new leash or your fluffer’s first pack, find the perfect addition to Fido’s kit among these nine staff picks.

 Looking to upgrade your pooch’s necklace?
-Made in partnership with Loki the Wolfdog (of Instagram fame), this collar from Wolfgang Man & Beast is constructed with abrasion-resistant polyester (and pull-tested at 800 pounds, which seems excessive, but neat).
-The massive buckle is easy to thumb with one hand, and the single D-ring is great for clipping licenses and a leash.
+Look no further.
+These collars from Wolfgang Man & Beast are constructed with abrasion-resistant polyester (and pull-tested at 800 pounds, which seems excessive, but neat).
+The massive buckle is easy to operate with one hand, and the single D-ring is great for clipping licenses and a leash.
 Each size has up to 8 inches of play via the easy sliding adjustment.
-Starting at $17.95
+Starting at $17.95–$19.95

-This 6-footer from Ruffwear can be worn around your waist—perfect for hands-free trail running, backpacking or hiking.
-A lengthy bungee section absorbs shock and gives your pal some give, and the talon-style clip is easy to operate on the move.
+Speaking of leashes: This 6-footer from Ruffwear can be worn around your waist—perfect for hands-free trail running, backpacking or hiking.
+A lengthy bungee section absorbs shock and gives your pal some give, and the talon-style clip is easy to thumb on the move.
 A clever loop along the handle is great for stashing pick-up bags. $39.95

-This durable, waterproof layer from Ruffwear gets year-round use in my household.
-Not only does it protect my dog from light precip, but it keeps him visible; the Track is high-viz orange with reflective panels on the side and chest.
-The bombproof, 840-denier ballistic polyester shell shrugs off dirt, brambles and other debris and provides a little extra coverage in wintertime.
-Plus: Dogs in jackets earn almost as much love on social media as dogs in goggles. $39.95
+This waterproof layer from Ruffwear gets year-round use in my household.
+Not only does it protect my dog from precip, but it keeps him visible; the Vert is high-viz orange with reflective accents on the sides and collar.
+The 70-denier nylon shell shrugs off mud, brambles and other debris, and a fleece liner provides a little extra warmth in colder temps.
+Plus: Dogs in jackets are really stinking cute. $39.95

 Leave No Trace applies to fur friends, too.
 Luckily, there are all sorts of biodegradable baggie options, so you don’t have to use plastic.
 These Earth Friendly Pick-Up Bags from Cycle Dog are plant-based, but just as good at removing presents from the trail as their non-compostable counterparts.
 Each box contains six rolls of a dozen baggies. $8

 There’s no right way to get your buddy ready for an adventure, but one way to make it easier for yourself is to have a “go bag” ready.
-Any small luggage will do, but I like this simple packing cube from Mountainsmith.
+Any small luggage will do, but I like the modular packing cubes from REI Co-op.
 Keep a spare leash, a first-aid kit, a bowl, enough kibble for a few meals and a water bottle inside, along with whatever accoutrements are unique to your doggo (chew toys, bones, tennis balls, training treats, meds, etc.).
-The Basic Cube stands on its own and has adjustable handles that you can carry or shoulder. $27.95
+The Pack-Away Cubes stand on their own and have dividers for separating gear.
+They’re available in different sizes that nest together or store neatly in the REI Co-op Pack-Away Bin ($99.95–$129). $19.95–$49.95

 Dirty dogs aren’t great tentmates.
 Whether you’re picnicking, watching a Little League game or taking a trailside snack break, having an established outdoor, dog-friendly blanket can make life comfier and cleaner.
 This packable throw from REI Co-op has synthetic fill to insulate from the cold ground, plus a Pertex nylon shell with a DWR finish for shedding dirt, light precip and dog hair.
-(You could even keep the Camp Blanket in your Basic Cube for maximum convenience.)
-Starting at $79.95; 2 sizes
+(You could even keep the Camp Blanket in your Pack-Away Cube for maximum convenience.) $79.95–$139

 Interested in more staff picks and kits?
 Find more collections here.